jimjea/where-yat/README.md

 Where-Yat
 =========

-A real-time application allowing you to see who is out and about at any given time!
+A real-time application allowing you to see who is out and about at any given time.
+Built in angular and firebase